Review of Royal Canin Size Health Nutrition Giant Dry Dog Food

-Fiber (estimated dry matter content) = 3.5%
+Fiber (estimated dry matter content) = 4.3%

 |Estimated Nutrient Content

 |Dry Matter Basis

 |Calorie Weighted Basis

-The fourth ingredient lists chicken fat.
+The third ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The fifth item is corn gluten meal.
+The fifth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

-The eighth ingredient lists beet pulp.
+After the natural flavors, we find beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.